nais/handbook/docs/technical/doc-guidelines.md

 ├─ .pages
 ```

-???+ note "Simple reference structure"
+???+ note "Collapsed reference structure"

-    If the service contains a single reference page, and is likely to remain that way, you can skip the `reference` folder and place the reference page directly in the service folder as `reference.md`.
+    If the service contains a single reference page, name the page `README.md`.
+This will collapse the directory structure in the navigation menu.

 ### Honest exceptions